usaid-cs/yesterday-i-learned/java.md

 - Java is *younger* than Python, by 4 years.
 - For a language that [puts so much emphasis on OOP (like Ruby)](https://en.wikipedia.org/wiki/Java_%28programming_language%29#Principles), Java sure is looking for criticism for keeping the [eight primitives](https://docs.oracle.com/javase/tutorial/java/nutsandbolts/datatypes.html) in the language that aren't objects.
 - [SDK man](https://sdkman.io/sdks) supports only Java-related SDKs.
+It's the nvm of Java.
 - There isn't a `===` comparison operator.
 Which is good.
 - [All primitive type names are reserved keywords](https://www.w3schools.com/java/java_ref_keywords.asp).
 Object type names, including `Object`, are not.
 In fact, there is not a single reserved keyword that starts with an upper case letter.
 - `_` is a reserved keyword.